tcolwell7/R-repository/README.md

 # R-repository
-(WIP:) A self-made function repository for common R functions and packages used in day to day.
+(WIP:) A self-made function repository for common R functions and packages used day to day.

 ### Introduction and purpose